 Major Bloom will conduct two (2) workshops in its first year of business that will teach entrepreneurs how to structure and develop their business models and strategies.
+The first workshop will take place 6 months after commencing operation.
+The second workshop will be conducted 6 months after the first workshop.
 Experts will be present to help entrepreneurs navigate the various stages of building a business.
 Our intent is to help create successful businesses, which will create jobs, and, ultimately, reduce unemployment.
+Workshops will be conducted in-person and streamed online simultaneously.
+The in-person presentation will be capped at 40 candidates, but candidates will be able to attend online if the in-person seats fill up.
+Major Bloom is currently considering using Zoom for the online workshops, which will be capped at 500 participants.